BasharAbuLeil/W25_presenceMonitoring/README.md

    - Jumper Wires (×20)
    - Project Box/Enclosure (×2)
    - Mounting Hardware (assorted)
+### System Components
+1. Main ESP32 (Primary Unit)
+This microcontroller serves as the core of the system and is responsible for:
+- Receiving patient ID via a 4×4 keypad.
+- Detecting movement using an LD2410 radar sensor.
+- Displaying session information on an OLED screen.
+- Uploading collected data to Firebase Firestore.
+- Storing backup data on an SD card.
+- Communicating wirelessly with the Slave ESP32 using ESP-NOW.

+2. Slave ESP32 (Secondary Unit)
+This unit assists in improving motion detection accuracy and environment monitoring.
+It is responsible for:
+- Monitoring additional movement using a second LD2410 radar sensor.
+- Detecting light conditions in the room using a TCS3200 color sensor.
+- Sending sensor data to the Main ESP32 via ESP-NOW.

 ## Wiring Diagram
 ![WhatsApp Image 2025-01-28 at 16 23 54](https://github.com/user-attachments/assets/cdf26f92-8304-4949-aa22-0a607be3dfe6)